m5lk3n/picventure/sense/README.md

-# Doc. generation
+# sense

 by Lenny D. Klein

+The project pictures' on a (virtual) Sense HAT in Python.

-Upload `main.py` to [Code the Sense HAT in Your Browser!](https://trinket.io/sense-hat) and take screenshots for Picventure's README, e.g.:
+Upload [main.py](main.py) to [Code the Sense HAT in Your Browser!](https://trinket.io/sense-hat) and take screenshots for the main README.

+Resulting pictures are under [pics](../picservice/pics/).